Faculty of Forest Sciences

 Place of work:

-It is desirable that the application is written in English, because the applications will be evaluated by expert advisers both in Sweden and abroad.
+It is desirable that the application is written in English, as the applications will be assessed by experts both in Sweden and abroad.

 +46 (0)76-527 87 97

 URL to this pagehttps://www.slu.se/en/about-slu/work-at-slu/jobs-vacancies/?rmpage=job&rmjob=8998&rmlang=UK